DrupalizeMe/drupal_user_guide/source/en/images/README.txt

 - content-in-place-edit-hover-box.png
 - content-in-place-edit-save-box.png

-ENGLISH-ONLY IMAGES
+ENGLISH-ONLY MANUALLY-GENERATED IMAGES

 A few images are English-only, and should be copied directly from the English version rather than regenerated.
-(Most of them are from drupal.org pages.)
+(Most of them are from drupal.org pages, and they would only need to be updated if the download pages on drupal.org changed.)
 Here is a list:

 - extend-manual-install-directories.png : A manually-generated image that shows
   the directory structure of "contrib" and "custom" directories under "modules"